 After retiring from the Air Force, he moved to Ashland, Ky., in March 2012 after getting hired to continue supporting his brothers and sisters in arms by working at the Veterans Administration (VA) Regional Office in Huntington, W.Va., as a human resources assistant.

+In June of 2017 the Lord provided an opportunity for McDonald to transition from the VA to take on the challenge of becoming the first African American to hold the position of Transportation Director at the Ashland Independent School District.
 As a staunch believer of higher education, he has received associate degrees in logistics and human resources, a bachelor’s degree in Religion and Business and master’s degrees in Pastoral Counseling and a Seminary degree in homiletics through Liberty University in Lynchburg, Va.

+McDonald currently serves as vice-president on the Four Winds Christian Ministries Inc. board of directors, San Antonio, Texas.
 As an active member of the Ashland community, McDonald is a member of the Boyd & Greenup County NAACP council and the Kiwanis Club of Ashland.
 He also serves as the volunteer chaplain for the Ashland Police Department and served as president of the Ashland Area Ministerial Association.
 He currently sits as a board member of the following nonprofit organizations: Shelter of Hope and the Ashland Community Kitchen.

 Outside of serving God, his greatest joy is the love he shares with his family, playing a round of golf and watching his beloved Pittsburgh Steelers.